Dr Elinor Taylor

 My wider research interests encompass creative and theoretical relationships between Marxism, modernism and realism; the theory of the novel; and working-class cultural production.
 I am keen to hear from prospective doctoral researchers working on any of my areas of interest.

-I am a member of the executive committee of the Raymond Williams Society (https://raymondwilliams.co.uk) and a regular contributor to its journal, Key Words: A Journal of Cultural Materialism, as well as contributing to journals including Radical Philosophy, Socialist History, North West Labour History and the TLS
+I am a member of the executive committee of the Raymond Williams Society (https://raymondwilliams.co.uk) and an editor of its journal, Key Words: A Journal of Cultural Materialism.

 • Institute for Modern and Contemporary Culture